You’ll Love A Weekend In Memphis – Home Of The Blues

 Long view of the two story Lorraine Motel with its turquoise doors and white window shades, one of the Memphis must do sites.

 The National Civil Rights Museum, a Smithsonian Affiliate, displays permanent exhibits that include artifacts, films, oral histories, interactive media, and external listening posts.
 They teach about five centuries of history from the beginning of slavery to the fight for equality today.
+In my opinion, it is the one things you absolutely cannot miss during your weekend in Memphis.

 The museum complex includes the Legacy Building with a tunnel timeline, the Lorraine Motel, Founder’s Park, and Museum Courtyard.